- Economic Impact Payments

 - The Ivy College of Business offers federal and state tax help by (virtual) appointment only starting February 24, 2021, and ending April 14, 2021.
 Details about the College of Business VITA tax help site for 2020 tax returns can be found here.

 - If you are a resident for U.S. tax purposes (F or J students who have been in the U.S. more than 5 years, and J scholars who have been in the U.S. more than 2 years), the Ames Public Library may have assistance available, if public health protocols permit them to safely reopen their building.
 We will post information on this option if it becomes available.
 Note, the Ames Public Library site does not prepare nonresident returns.

-It is generally not possible to file a nonresident tax return electronically.
-You must, prepare, print, sign, and mail your 2020 U.S. income tax return to Austin, Texas, if you are due a refund, or to Charlotte, North Carolina, if you must pay additional tax.
+It is not yet possible to file a nonresident tax return electronically.
+You must prepare, print, sign, and mail your 2020 U.S. income tax return to Austin, Texas, if you are due a refund, or to Charlotte, North Carolina, if you must pay additional tax.
 State of Iowa tax returns are mailed to Des Moines.